luiarthur/ppl-js/README.md

 # ppl.js
-A simple probabilistic programming language for javascript.
+A simple probabilistic programming language for javascript, implemented in typescript.

-A very simple PPL in under 250 lines of javascript.
+A very simple PPL in under 300 lines of typescript.

 ## Count lines
 ```console